liuqivandy/scUnifrac/README.md

 	result<-scUnifrac(data1=colon1,data2=pan1,report=F)
 	result

-	##run scUnifrac, use a reference datasets to predict cell types and generate a report in the work directory
+	## when run scUnifrac, use a reference datasets to predict cell types and generate a report in the work directory
 	#load Mouse cell atlas [Han et al., 2018, Cell 172, 1091–1107].
 The atlas is used as a reference to predict cell types
 	load(system.file("extdata", "ref.expr.Rdata", package = "scUnifrac"))
 	result<-scUnifrac(data1=colon1,data2=pan1,ref.expr=ref.expr,report=T)